edgio-docs/edgio-docs/guides/delivery/control/reports/traffic/cmcd.md

     - CMCD-Object: Values vary with the object being requested.
     - CMCD-Status: Values do not vary with every request or object.
     - CMCD-Session: Values are expected not to vary over the life of the session.

+    <Info>CORS and content protection introduces extra complexity into CDN configurations.
+CORS needs to be configured to allow headers to be sent from the player to the CDN.</Info>
 2. HTTP query arguments.
 3. JSON object independent of each HTTP request.